Master's Degrees Master of Arts (M.A.), Master of Education (M.Ed.)

 Are you a professional looking to change your career path to become a certified teacher?
 Choose the Master of Arts + Teaching Certification (State of Nebraska) degree in the Department of Teaching, Learning, and Teacher Education to prepare yourself to become an outstanding educator who is passionate about engaging all students.
-There are five cohort programs available to graduate students seeking initial teacher certification
+There are five cohort programs available to graduate students seeking initial teacher certification.

 - K-16 educator